The Evolution of the Bathroom

-As public, and private, bathing became less common starting during the Renaissance, what little full body cleansing was taking place was more commonly done in private, which laid the groundwork for modern bathroom we know today.
-Of course, the colder climates of Northern Europe and North America didn’t foster a strong desire for regular cold water bathing either and heated water came at a premium.
+As public and private bathing became less common starting during the Renaissance, what little full body cleansing was taking place was more commonly done in seclusion, which laid the groundwork for the modern bathroom we know today.
+Of course, the colder climates of Northern Europe and North America didn’t foster a strong desire for regular cold water bathing and heated water came at a premium.

 The first recorded use of an indoor “necessary” was one invented by Sir John Harington in 1596 for his mother, Queen Elizabeth I. While the Queen did in fact use the room, Sir John was ridiculed for his invention and he never built another.
 It wasn’t until the 18th century with advances in plumbing such as the development of the s-trap and the two-valve version that indoor toilets began to catch on.

 Old is New Again

 In a sense, what is old is new again.
-Susan Serra, CKD (Certified Kitchen Designer), of Susan Serra Associates, a well known design firm of high-end kitchens and bathrooms, said, “Our American society's recent back-to-basics movement is connected to a desire for primitive sensations which calm the soul such as warm water, soft colors and textures, simple shapes and forms as seen recently in single carved tubs made of marble, rainfall shower heads and vessel sinks.
+Susan Serra, CKD (Certified Kitchen Designer), of Susan Serra Associates, a well known firm for the design of high-end kitchens and bathrooms, explains, “Our American society's recent back-to-basics movement is connected to a desire for primitive sensations which calm the soul such as warm water, soft colors and textures, simple shapes and forms as seen recently in single carved tubs made of marble, rainfall shower heads and vessel sinks.
 Inspired by those in antiquity, all are connected to what is called ‘the spa bath’ in our current times.”